Medicare Part D is prescription drug insurance. Anyone enrolled in either Medicare Part A or Part B can sign up for it.

 Your insurance company should have sent you a letter saying if you have creditable coverage.
 If you did not receive this letter, call your insurance company.
 The number for your insurance company is usually on the back of your ID card.
 Ask them if you have creditable coverage.
 If the answer is yes, ask them to send you a letter that says this.
 Keep this letter for your records.

 What is the Medicare Part D penalty?

-If you have Medicare Part A and/or Part B, but you do not have a Medicare Part D plan or other “creditable coverage” for prescription drugs, then you may have to pay a late enrollment penalty in the future.
-For more information about the penalty, go to Medicare’s website.
+If you have Medicare Part A and/or Part B, but you do not have a Medicare Part D plan or other “creditable coverage” for prescription drugs for a continuous period of 63 days or more after the end of your initial enrollment period for Part D, then you may have to pay a late enrollment penalty in the future.
+The late enrollment penalty is added to your monthly Part D premium.
+And generally you have to pay the penalty for as long as have a Part D plan.
+For more information about the penalty, visit Medicare’s website.

 When can I sign up for or change my Part D plan?

 You can enroll in or change your plan during the Part D open enrollment period.
 The open enrollment period is from October 15 to December 7 every year.
 You should review your Part D plan options every year because premiums, coinsurance and formularies (lists of covered drugs) can change.